Join the waitlist

 Customer loyalty program ideas inspired by Morphe

 • Offer exclusive bonuses for your top customers.
 If you run a tier program, provide your top customers with generous giveaways, special surprises, and free goodies.
-Give them points for sharing their impressions on social media.
+Give them points for sharing reviews on social media.
 And watch your hype grow!

 • Enable your top-tier customers to earn points faster.
 This means that they can enjoy more perks as they purchase from you.
 Make sure this doesn’t go unnoticed by other customers.